miielab/miienlp/examples/co_occurence.md

 text: /path/to/text
 domains: /path/to/domain_directory
 groups: /path/to/group_directory
-subcats: [male, female, family, appearance, business]
+subcats: [male, female, family, appearance, business]. # those are the names of your domain txt files, and groups txt files.
+Please see the example yaml file for more information
 method: sentence
 window: 3
 scaled: False